KStateMachine/kstatemachine/docs/pages/meta_information.md

 This mechanism is extendable and users may add their own `MetaInfo` sub interfaces/classes if necessary.

 {: .note }
-`MetaInfo` considered to be immutable data by design
+`MetaInfo` is considered to be immutable data by design

 ## `MetaInfo` composition